 One way in which the JVA promotes the growth of junior volleyball is through high quality, well organized events.
-In 2019 2,400 teams from 606 clubs across the country participated in 6 JVA hosted events.
+In 2022 3,000 teams from over 700 clubs across the country participated in 7 JVA hosted events.
 Most of the events sold out shortly after registration opened.

 As clubs continue to purchase, lease or rent facilities, and collaborate to co-host events together, the selection of tournaments will grow.
 Some club directors have a hard time deciding which tournaments to enter their teams in.

-As you plan your tournament schedule for 2020, here are 4 ways to create a balanced and ideal tournament schedule for your teams.
+As you plan your tournament schedule next season, here are 4 ways to create a balanced and ideal tournament schedule for your teams.

 Being able to map out your season in advance is huge, not only for your sanity as a club director, but for your staff, coaches, and families.
 Anticipate what new events you want to try this year, events to return to, and events to pass on.
 By having a good grasp on this well in advance, you will have a much better shot at getting into events that may sell out before the first of the year.
 Also anticipate the possibility of having to pay for those events entry fees before you start receiving this seasons club dues from your athletes and families.

-The best way to get your teams into JVA events, is to register and submit payment right away.
-Registration for all JVA events will open on October 1st, 2019.
-Acceptance Policy/Criteria: Teams will be accepted for our events as payment is received in the JVA office, priority given to JVA Member Clubs.
+The best way to get your teams into the events you want is to register and submit payment right away.
+Registration for events typically opens October 1st.

 Compete in a Power League